“Precision Segmentation” – Finding Buyers in the Digital Age

 - Analyze the last 5 or 10 wins and losses (or early prospect discussions if your organization is too young to have sales yet), writing down answers to these questions:

 - How did you find them/they find you?

 - In their own words (not yours), why are they interested / did they buy / not buy?

 - What did they / did they not like?

-2) Armed with that information, then run regression analyses (Excel has capabilities that are good enough with their “LINEST” function) against CRM data using the above criteria as a source list of filters to start from.
-This allows you to see which of the measurable portions of the above filters correlate with sales volume, conversion and closure rates, sales velocities.
+- Armed with that information, then run regression analyses (Excel has capabilities that are good enough with their “LINEST” function) against CRM data using the above criteria as a source list of filters to start.
+This will allows you to see which of the measurable portions of the above filters correlate with sales volume, conversion and closure rates, sales velocities.

-3) Once segmentation filters / dimensions / attributes have been identified in steps 1 and 2, then the task becomes where and how can we obtain leads that match these segmentation criteria.
+- Once segmentation filters/dimensions/attributes have been identified in steps 1 and 2, then the task becomes where and how we can obtain leads that match these segmentation criteria.
 Some ways to do so include:

-- First comb through commercially available databases that offer leads enriched with the types of segment attributes you are looking for (e.g. gender, age, educational attainment, other vendors deployed at a prospect site, etc.) and verify they’re of high enough quality.
+- First comb through commercially available databases that offer leads enriched with the types of segment attributes you are looking for (e.g., gender, age, educational attainment, other vendors deployed at a prospect site, etc.) and verify they are of high enough quality

 - Second, using vendors skilled in using machine-learning techniques to do deep web searches and separate the attributes of your buyers and prospects from everyone else.

 - Validate the findings with a few live interviews to make sure they pass a qualitative acid test